andrewdk1123/google-sheets-mini-erp/WebApps/GoogleFormsProductRegistrations/README.md

 # Google Forms Product Registration

-This directory contains Google Apps Script code for registering products in a Google Spreadsheet using Google Forms.
+This directory contains Google Apps Script codes for a product registration utilizing Google Forms and Google Spreadsheet integration.
+It retrieves customer names from a reference sheet and populates a dropdown list within the Google Form.
+This, in turn, validates customer names and simplifies the registration process for client-specific products that will be used in [SalesWebApp](https://github.com/andrewdk1123/google-sheets-mini-erp).

-## Overview

-This Google Apps Script is part of the [Google Sheets Mini ERP project](https://github.com/andrewdk1123/google-sheets-mini-erp) by [andrewdklee.com](https://andrewdklee.com/).
-It enables you to create a registration form that populates a Google Form dropdown list with customer names from a Google Spreadsheet.

 ## Code Description